 Diagnostics

-CRT, as mentioned previously, is done in patients of impaired heart functioning (LVEF less than 35%), whereas, ICD is inserted for patients having history of (or having high risk of) abnormal life threatening heart rhythm in the form of ventricular tachycardia or fibrillation.
+CRT, as mentioned previously, is done in patients of impaired heart functioning (LVEF less than 35%), whereas, Implantable Cardioverter Defibrillator (ICD) is inserted for patients having history of (or having high risk of) abnormal life threatening heart rhythm in the form of ventricular tachycardia or fibrillation.

 If patients have a high risk of ventricular tachycardia and their heat pumping is low, then may qualify for a combined device of CRT and ICD called CRT D (CRT plus defibrillation).
 If only CRT is needed it is also called as CRT P (CRT plus only pacing).